-n (null) Output a JSON null value.
-No argument is consumed.

-- b (boolean) [int] Convert a C int to JSON boolean value.
+- n (null) Output a JSON null value.
+No argument is consumed. - b (boolean) [int] Convert a C int to JSON boolean value.
 Zero is converted to false and non-zero to true. - i (integer) [int] Convert a C int to JSON integer. - I (integer) [json_int_t] Convert a C json_int_t to JSON integer. - f (real) [double] Convert a C double to JSON real. - o (any value) [json_t ] Output any given JSON value as-is.
 If the value is added to an array or object, the reference to the value passed to is stolen by the container. - O (any value) [json_t ] Like ○, but the argument's reference count is incremented.
-This is useful if you pack into an array or object and want to keep the reference for the JSON value consumed by to yourself. - [fmt] (array) Build an array with contents from the inner format string. fmt may contain objects and arrays, i.e. recursive value building is supported. - {fmt} (object) Build an object with contents from the inner format string fmt.
-The first, third, etc. format specifier represent a key, and must be a string (see s, s#, + and +# above), as object keys are always strings.
-The second, fourth, etc. format specifier represent a value.
-Any value may be an object or array, i.e. recursive value building is supported.
+This is useful if you pack into an array or object and want to keep the reference for the JSON value consumed by to yourself. - \circ ?, \circ ? (any value) [json t] Like \circ and \circ , respectively, but if the argument is NULL, output a JSON null value.